An Interview with the Persecuted Chinese Artist Ai Weiwei

 Were you surprised that the authorities were happy for it to take place?

 I don’t think they are happy.
-They made us move the exhibition start date from the 30th of May to the 6th of June, after the sensitive time [the 4th of June anniversary of the 1989 Tiananmen pro-democracy protests].
+They made us move the exhibition start date from May 30 to June 6, after the sensitive time [the June 4 anniversary of the 1989 Tiananmen pro-democracy protests].
 It was not my intention to highlight any date, but the way they moved it became part of the show.

 The Global Times wrote this about you: “Only a few in China are familiar with his work, which must be of regret to an artist.”
 What’s your reaction?